 I played a lot of sandlot football as a kid.
 The most difficult part was picking the teams.
 I hated that!
-When I was younger than the others, I’d always get picked last.
-And that led to feeling all forms of rejection.
+When I was younger than the others, I’d always get picked last, which led to feeling all forms of rejection.

-As I grew older, bigger and faster, things changed.
+As I grew older, bigger, and faster, things changed.
 I’d almost always get picked first.
 People wanted me on their team.
-I could catch, leap, run fast and block.
+I could catch, leap, run fast, and block.
 Instead of feeling rejected, I felt accepted and gratified that my skills were respected and desired.
 I also began to notice who was being picked last.
 I knew what that felt like and didn’t want others to feel it.
-So one day, I chose the youngest player who was 8, as my first pick.
+One day, I chose the youngest player, only 8 years old, as my first pick.
 Everyone gasped; I was picking the player who could least likely help us win.
-But, I was picking the player who needed to be picked the most.
+But I was picking the player who needed to be picked the most.

 Long ago, God embraced and accepted you.
-He did so because you were always His child.
+He did so because you were His child.
 You were embraced and accepted before you could do anything good or bad.
-And not only you, but everyone else as well!
-God does not do rejection.
+And, not only you, but everyone else as well!
+God doesn’t do rejection.

 The need for unconditional acceptance

 There’s not a person on this planet who doesn’t need unconditional acceptance.
-The sense that I’m accepted, just for who I am, for what I am and for simply being me.
-Acceptance is at the heart of loving yourself and receiving love from God and other people.
+The sense that I’m accepted, just for who I am, for what I am, and for simply being me.
+Acceptance is at the heart of loving yourself and receiving love from God and others.
 When you feel accepted by God and yourself, it makes it easier to receive and give acceptance.

-Research shows that many neuroses come from the rejection that we have experienced in life from our parents, family, friends, coworkers and spouses.
-These experiences have helped to create a false sense of self, causing us to struggle in relationships.
-This includes our most important relationship: God.
+Research shows that many neuroses stem from the rejection we have experienced in life from our parents, family, friends, coworkers, and spouses.
+These experiences have helped to create a false sense of self, causing us to struggle in relationships, including our most important relationship: God.

-God accepts us conditionally without expectations.
-He’s not looking to get anything out of you, nor is He trying to manipulate you.
+God accepts us unconditionally without expectations.
+He’s not trying to get anything out of you or manipulate you.
 He simply IS unconditional love.
-And unconditional love accepts without condition.
+Unconditional love accepts without condition.
 Many of us struggle with this concept because we confuse our performance with acceptance.

 You’re unconditionally accepted because you’re made in the image and likeness of God (Genesis 1:26, 27).
-He sees you and He sees apart of Himself because you’re His child.
-What parent who truly loves their child doesn’t unconditionally accept him or her?
+He sees you, and He sees a part of Himself because you’re His child.
+What parent who truly loves their child doesn’t unconditionally accept them?

-We’ve been trained from our earliest days to perform for people.
-Mom and dad would say, “Be a good little boy or girl,” insinuating that if we do, we’ll be accepted.
+From our earliest days, we’ve been trained to perform for others.
+Mom and Dad would say, “Be a good little boy or girl,” insinuating that we’ll be accepted if we do.
 Coaches measure our physical abilities to see if we’re good enough for a spot on the team.
 Teachers test our mental abilities to see if we can score a good grade.
-And employers are constantly evaluating us on our performance.
+Employers constantly evaluate us on our performance.
 If it’s exceptionally good, we might even receive a raise or a promotion.

-While it’s understandable that people are held accountable for what’s expected of them, this can create surface-level people who don’t know how to be transparent or real.
-This leads to all kinds of difficulties in relationships, fueling distrust, lack of communication and a fear of not measuring up.
+While it’s understandable that people are held accountable for what’s expected of them, this can create surface-level people who don’t know how to be transparent or authentic.
+This leads to many relationship difficulties, fueling distrust, lack of communication, and a fear of not measuring up.

-In this capitalist world we live in, performance and competition are the norm.
+In our capitalist world, performance and competition are the norm.
 But not with God.
-He is loving you unconditionally every moment, cheering you on, encouraging you and accepting you right where you are.
+He’s loving you unconditionally every moment, cheering you on, encouraging you, and accepting you right where you are.
 He enjoys the journey with you, seeing you grow in your awareness of how much you’re loved and accepted.
 He knows the beginning from the end and is never disappointed or upset with you.
 Every failure is an opportunity for genuine growth and change that is organic and real.
 His acceptance is genuine and based on nothing but your inherent value and worth as His child.

 Accepting God’s unconditional acceptance

-The question is do you accept His unconditional acceptance of you in Christ Jesus?
+The question is, do you accept His unconditional acceptance of you in Christ Jesus?
 Because you’re in union with Christ apart from any work or effort on your part.
-If it’s something that’s objectively true, would you be willing to accept it subjectively each moment in your life?
-Like a Christmas present that’s yours, it only remains for you to enjoy it!
+If it’s objectively true, would you be willing to accept it subjectively each moment in your life?
+Like a Christmas present that’s yours, it only remains for you to enjoy!

-If God has accepted you unconditionally, completely without condition or exception, would you be willing to accept yourself as well?
-Here are six tips to help you begin enjoying God’s amazing unconditional acceptance each moment:
+So, if God accepts you unconditionally, completely without condition or exception, would you be willing to accept yourself as well?
+Here are six tips to help you begin enjoying God’s amazing, unconditional acceptance each moment:

 Remember, you were accepted completely just as you are BEFORE you ever arrived on this planet!
 Take a deep breath and relax.